So you or someone you love has been accepted to college. Congratulations! Now it's time to decide how to pay for it.

 Start by doing some homework.
 But don't just CTRL+F your desired college's website for a dollar figure — that'll likely give you the sticker price.
 What you actually need to know is the net price, which is how much you'll pay after grants and scholarships are figured in.

-Though these calculators can give you a general idea of how much you can expect to pay for college, everyone's situation is different.
-That's why you'll want to fill out the Free Application for Federal Student Aid next.
+Though these tools can give you a general idea of how much you can expect to pay for college, everyone's situation is different.
+For net price calculators and similar pricing tools, the accuracy of the estimate will depend on how detailed and accurate the information you provide about your income and assets is.
+People who are eligible for federal aid can get a better sense of costs when they fill out the Free Application for Federal Student Aid (FAFSA).

-To submit the FAFSA, you’ll need that Social Security or Alien Registration Number, plus your family's tax records, bank statements, investment records and documentation of untaxed income.
+To submit the FAFSA, you’ll need documents like your family's tax records, bank statements and investment records.
 The FAFSA also requires a Federal Student Aid account (called an FSA ID).
 Go to fafsa.gov to get started.

-The FAFSA opens every year on Oct.
-1 and has a lengthy eligibility period.
-It's already open for the 2021-2022 academic year; it closes June 30, 2022.
+The application typically opens in the fall ahead of the year you’ll be using the money, and it can be submitted until the end of the academic year.
 However, many states and schools award aid on a first-come, first-served basis.
-They also may have their own deadlines.
-That's why you're encouraged to do the FASFA as soon as you can every fall.
+They also may have their own priority deadlines.
+That's why you're encouraged to do the FAFSA as soon as you can every fall.

 Once you've turned in your FAFSA, you'll receive what's called a student aid report.
-The student aid report will display your expected family contribution and indicate whether you qualify for a federal Pell Grant.
+The student aid report will display a measure of your family’s finances and indicate whether you qualify for need-based financial aid, like a federal Pell Grant.

-After you've been accepted to a college, you'll typically get an award notification letter that explains the combination of grants, scholarships and government loans you've been deemed eligible for.
+After you've been accepted to a college, you'll typically get a financial aid award letter that explains the combination of grants, scholarships and government loans you've been deemed eligible for.
 (Read more about how to get free money for college here.)
 It'll also give you instructions on how to accept, or confirm, your financial aid.